 The Company operates internationally and as a result is exposed to foreign currency exchange risk arising from fluctuations in exchange rates of various currencies.
 The Company has exposure to currency risk from financial instruments held in currencies other than their functional currency.
-The exchange risks inherent in these exposures are mitigated through the use of derivatives, mainly forward currency contracts, cross currency basis swaps and futures.
+The exchange risks inherent in these exposures are mitigated through the use of derivatives, for example forward currency contracts, cross currency basis swaps and futures.

-The Company aims to maintain sufficient assets in local currency to meet local currency liabilities however movements may impact the value of the Company's shareholder's equity which is expressed in GBP Sterling.
-This aspect of foreign exchange risk is monitored and managed, against pre-determined limits.
+The Company aims to maintain sufficient assets in USD to meet local currency liabilities however movements may impact the value of the Company's shareholder's equity, which is expressed in CA\$.
+This aspect of foreign exchange risk is monitored and managed, against predetermined limits.
 These exposures are managed by aligning the deployment of regulatory capital by currency with the Company's regulatory capital requirements by currency.
 Currency borrowings and derivatives are used to manage exposures within the limits that have been set.

-As at 31 December 2024, the Company held net assets of £68m in US dollar (2023: £102m), net assets of £43m in Euro (2023: net liabilities £27m).
+As at 31 December 2024, the Company held net assets of CA\$214m (2023: net assets CA\$11m) in US dollars.
 The Company mitigates exchange rate risk through the use of derivatives such as forward currency contracts.

 The Company's management of currency risk reduces the shareholder's exposure to exchange rate fluctuations.
-The Company's exposure to a 10% movement in the US dollar and Euro exchange rates on an IFRS basis, where the values of economic hedging instruments are reflected at their carrying value as opposed to their notional amounts, would result in a change in net asset value as reflected in the table 1.
+The Company's exposure to a 10% movement in the US dollar exchange rate on an IFRS basis, where the values of economic hedging instruments are reflected at their carrying value as opposed to their notional amounts, would result in a change in net asset value as reflected in table 1.